-Progress 8 (P8) is a measure of how our students have performed at GCSE in comparison to students nationally with the same KS2 scores.
-This makes it a fair measure of progress.
-In 2015, Bruntcliffe Academy took part in the national Progress 8 trial, and comparing the 2015 results to 2018 we can see the huge shift in progress that has taken place as a result of the strengthening of leadership, teaching and accountability in the school.
+Progress 8 (P8) is a measure of how our students have performed at GCSE in comparison to students nationally with the same KS2 starting points This makes it a fair measure of progress.
+In 2015, Bruntcliffe Academy took part in the national Progress 8 trial, and comparing the 2015 results to 2019 we can see the enormous shift in progress that has taken place as a result of the strengthening of leadership, teaching, learning and assessment in the school.

-In 2015, the P8 score was -0.59, in 2016 and 2017, Bruntcliffe Academy achieved a P8 score of +0.07, which, again, was in line with the national average.
+In 2017, Bruntcliffe Academy achieved a P8 score of +0.05, which, was in line with the national average.
 In 2018, the progress 8 score was +0.25, above national average, followed by a progress score of +0.29 in 2019, again above national average.
-What we have seen in the space of 3 years is a shift in progress in our students equivalent to over half a grade in each GCSE.
+What we have seen in the space of 4 years is a shift in progress for our students equivalent to over half a grade in each GCSE.
 Furthermore, progress in the open element was significantly above the national average and in the highest 20% of all schools in 2019 as well as in 2018 and 2017.
 This is a powerful indication of the manner in which our students have embraced change and are now working in partnership with our talented staff body.
-It also shows how the success students experience at the academy year on year, is a result of a culture of high expectations, challenge and appropriate support, in every aspect of their educational experience.
+It also shows how the success students experience at the academy, is a result of a culture of high expectations, challenge and appropriate support, in every aspect of their educational experience.

-The cohort of 2018 on entry were significantly below national average for their KS2 Average Point Score, with 19% of the cohort identified as having Lower Prior Attainment and 59% as Middle Prior Attainment.
-Through our high expectations, high aspiration and a personalised approach to teaching, these students have made huge gains in learning.
-This is evidenced by their excellent progress 8 scores of +0.42 for the Lower Prior Attainment (national progress was -0.22) and +0.39 for the Middle Prior Attainment Learners (national progress was -0.02) in 2019.
+The cohort of 2019 on entry were identified as well below national average for their KS2 Average Point Score, with 19% of the cohort identified as having Lower Prior Attainment and 59% as Middle Prior Attainment.
+Through our high expectations, high aspiration and a personalised approach to teaching, these students have made tremendous gains in learning.
+This is evidenced by their excellent progress 8 scores of +0.40 for the Lower Prior Attainment (national progress was -0.22) and +0.39 for the Middle Prior Attainment Learners (national progress was -0.02) in 2019.